Why I’m not that worried about microplastics (yet)

 brain with plastic spoon in it

-Another study found microplastics in 100% of human testicle samples that they looked at 9.
+Another study found microplastics in 100% of human testicle samples 9.

 Part 2: Health effects